aretpop/memory-manager/README.md

 A C++ implementation of virtual memory management simulation featuring both single-level and multi-level page tables with TLB caching.

+**With parallelism:** Each task is executed in its own thread, allowing all tasks to process their memory accesses concurrently.
+This simulates a multi-process environment and leverages multi-core CPUs for faster and more realistic simulation.
+Thread safety is ensured using mutexes for all shared resources.

 ## Description

 This project simulates how modern operating systems manage virtual memory using: